This ranking was updated in June 2020. The 2020 updates may affect the ranking order, but the list remained in the original ranking order.

 Does improving the effectiveness of a business sound like something you would love to do for a living?
-Or researching systems and processes that could?
-If you have a background in business and are interested in how technology, the management of people, operating systems, and business processes all work together, then an online doctorate in Management Information Systems might be your next scholastic step.
+Would you love to research systems and processes that could improve business?
+If you have a background in business and are interested in how technology, the management of people, operating systems, and business processes all work together, then an online doctorate in management information systems might be your next scholastic step.
 Upon graduation from the program, your skillset will be invaluable to maximizing a company’s business potential, therefore giving you a competitive edge when you begin looking for positions in your field.
 You’ll be ready to take on a career in the business workplace, or as a consultant or professor if you desire that path.
-While there are many online PhDs in Business Administration, for this article, we focused on affordable online schools that either had a direct major in MIS or had a concentration available.
-Below you will see our picks for the most affordable online PhD programs in Management Information Systems for 2019.
+While there are many online PhDs in business administration, for this ranking, we focused on affordable online schools that either had a direct major in MIS or had a concentration available.
+Below you will see our picks for the most affordable online PhD programs in management information systems for 2019.
 They are not ranked in order of importance, but rather by tuition cost, with #1 being the cheapest online PhD degree in MIS.

 #3 University of Illinois at Chicago